mineur/instagram-parser/README.md

 ## TODO:
 - Parse tags from the comment string and add it as an array on a object property named `tag`.
+- Tags Streaming parser.
-- Parse multiple elements at once.
+- Parse multiple tags at once.
 - Test it using phpunit.
+- Geolocation parser and Geolocation streaming parser.